AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 A recommendation for **sqlDefault** attribute in schema definition has been added.
 [Read more](../../configuration/using/elements-and-attributes.md#attribute-description).

-The integration between Adobe Campaign and Adobe Real-time Customer Data Platform has been added to the **Integrating with Adobe Experience Cloud** guide.
+The integration between Adobe Campaign and Adobe Real-time Customer Data Platform is now referenced in the **Integrating with Adobe Experience Cloud** guide.
 [Read more](../../integrations/using/about-campaign-integrations.md).

 ## November 2019 {#november-2019}